 Provides a window into American social history by bringing together the instructional, prescriptive, behavioral, and etiquette literature that defined standards of personal conduct for America in the twentieth century.
 Contains nearly 100,000 pages of fully searchable handbooks, manuals, textbooks, etiquette guides, self-help books, instructional pamphlets, and how-to books.

-Since its foundation in early 2000, the UWDCC has worked collaboratively with UW System faculty, staff, and librarians to create and provide access to digital resources that support the teaching and research needs of the UW community, uniquely document the university and State of Wisconsin, and provide access to rare or fragile items of broad research value.
+Provides access to digital resources that support the teaching and research of the UW community, uniquely document the university and State of Wisconsin, and provide access to rare or fragile items of broad research value.
 The UWDCC has also partnered with cultural heritage institutions and public libraries throughout Wisconsin to create digital resources.

 Documents the multiplicity of women's activism in public life and examines perspectives on women’s social movements from colonial times to the present.
 It includes books, images, documents, scholarly essays, commentaries, and bibliographies.